 - Fitbit app

-In terms of software, the Fitbit Versa Lite Edition connects to the Fitbit app as other Fitbit devices do.
-The app is available for iOS and Android devices and it is one of the best platforms out there in terms of ease of use.
+The Fitbit Versa Lite Edition connects to the Fitbit app as other Fitbit devices do.
+The app is available for Apple iOS, Google Android and Windows devices and it is one of the best platforms out there.

 The Fitbit app presents information in a simple to digest format, offering all the daily stats you might want.
-For more detailed workout information, there are dedicated sports devices that offer better breakdowns but on the whole, Fitbit is great at what is does.
+For more detailed workout information, there are dedicated sports devices that offer better breakdowns.
+But on the whole, Fitbit is great at what is does.